-For those who don’t know, PSLF allows you to work for a not for profit employer for 10 years and receive tax free loan forgiveness.
-For many borrowers burdened by huge amounts of student debt, PSLF is their only hope.
+For those who don’t know, PSLF allows federal student loan borrowers to work for a nonprofit employer for 10 years and receive loan forgiveness that’s not considered taxable income.
+For many borrowers burdened by huge amounts of student debt, student loan forgiveness eligibility is their only hope.

 She had the ability to refinance and was incredibly worried about Trump repealing PSLF.
 Hence, her thought was why not go ahead and lock in a lower interest rate and pay everything off.

 Otherwise, she would have to take her chances with whatever the new administration will do over the next 10 years of student loan payments.

 If she stays on PSLF and files her certification paperwork, she’s on track to save about $200,000 through debt cancellation.
 If she refinances and avoids waiting around 10 years to find out PSLF doesn’t exist anymore, she could save about $50,000.